 I used both a table saw and a handheld miter cutter to make the 45-degree cuts at each corner.

 A few years ago I added similar molding to an Ikea Hemnes dresser and the table saw often split the trim in half.
 Because the trim I used in the bathroom is slightly wider, it did not split as often when I used the table saw.
 I ended up using both cutting options interchangeably to complete this project.

-Before attaching the first side of the box, I measured 6 inches from the closest edges and lightly marked the wall with a pencil.
+Before attaching the first side of the picture frame box, I measured 6 inches from the closest edges and lightly marked the wall with a pencil.
 This made it easy to start each corner of the molding at exactly 6 inches.
 I lined up the trim piece to the faint line, double-checked with the level, and pinned it to the wall.